Connect with us

 #4 Fixed Deposits

-Of course, many other banks are offering their own fixed deposit schemes as well as promotional rates which can be significantly better than the board rates.
-Many of them, including the three above, may come with certain conditions you have to fulfil to achieve the promotional rates.
+Of course, many other banks are offering their own fixed deposit schemes, as well as promotional rates that can be significantly better than the base rates.
+Many of them, including the three above, may come with certain conditions you must fulfil to qualify for the promotional rates.

-In addition, deposits with all full banks and finance companies in Singapore are covered under the Singapore Deposit Insurance Scheme, insuring up to $100,000 of your deposits in each account.
-All full banks and finance companies in Singapore, a total of 37 are listed on the SDIC website, are members of the Singapore Deposit Insurance Scheme.
+In addition, deposits with all full banks and finance companies in Singapore are covered by the Singapore Deposit Insurance Scheme, which insures up to $100,000 per account.

 Read Also: Beginners’ Guide To Fixed Deposits In Singapore